Add Media »Finding Free Images and other Media

 While much content on the internet is subject to copyright laws, there are increasing numbers of websites that provide copyright-free content you can use on your blogs at no cost.

-Much of this content will either be classified as being in the public domain, meaning it is old enough to no longer be subject to copyright laws; it has been explicitly labeled as copyright-free (also sometimes referred to as copyleft); is licensed GNU Free Documentation; or carries one of the Creative Commons licenses for use and redistribution under one of several different license options.
+Most free content is either classified as being in the public domain, meaning it is old enough to no longer be subject to copyright laws; copyright-free (also sometimes referred to as copyleft); licensed with GNU Free Documentation; or under one of the Creative Commons licenses for use and redistribution.

-Below are some of the many options for free media.
+We’ve collected a few of our favorite sources for free images.
+Below are some of the additional options for free media: